 The largest building at Glendalough is the cathedral, with the earliest part being the nave, which is believed to have been built in the 10th century.
 The chancel, sacristy, and north door were added in the late 12th and early 13th centuries.

 A few meters south of the cathedral is an ancient cross of local granite with an un-pierced ring, which is known as St. Kevin’s Cross.

 Nearby is the Priests’ House, which has been almost entirely reconstructed from the original stones based on a 1779 sketch of the original.
-The original use of the building remains unknown but it may have been a resting place for the relics of St. Kevin… Its name comes from the practice of burying priests there in the 18th and 19th centuries.
+The original use of the building remains unknown but it may have been a resting place for the relics of St. Kevin.
+Its name comes from the practice of burying priests there in the 18th and 19th centuries.

-St. Kevin’s Church is a stone roofed building with a round belfry with conical cap at the west end.
+St. Kevin’s Church is a stone-roofed building with a round belfry with a conical cap at the west end.
 The church originally consisted of a simple nave with an entrance at the west end and a small round-headed window in the east gable.
 The incredible roof is formed of overlapping stones, supported by a semi-circular vault.
 The church had a wooden upper floor and the priests could get to the roof chamber through a rectangular opening on the western side of the vault.

 Across the path are the foundations of St. Kieran’s Church, which was excavated in 1875.
 It is believed that the Church was built to commemorate St. Kieran, the founder of Clonmacnoise.

 West of these buildings and accessible only from the main road is St. Mary’s Church which is also known as Our Ladies Church one of the earliest of Glendalough’s churches.